sethcottle/tabcloser/README.md

 `tabs` allows TabCloser to interact with your tabs, giving it the ability to run when a new tab is detected and if a matched URL is found, close that tab automatically.

 `storage` allows TabCloser to save your `enabled` or `disabled` auto close preferences for a particular service, saves custom URLs you enter, and saves the interval you've set for closing tabs from the options menu.

+`alarms` allows TabCloser to wake up periodically to close tabs it has scheduled.
+Browsers suspend an idle extension in the background to save resources — the alarm makes sure a scheduled close still happens after a suspension, and catches redirected tabs whose final URL the browser never reported.

 #### Privacy